ddc-java/ddc-day/math.md

 * When the intention is to show a computation as expressed in code of a specific programming language, a fenced code block (or inline code statement) should be used.

-* If mathematical equations, derivations---or even simple, non-programming-language-specific computations---mathematical notation should be used.
-For this purposes, this theme supports the use of LaTeX expressions embedded in Markdown or HTML content.
+* If mathematical equations, formula derivations---or even simple but non-programming-language-specific computations---are needed, mathematical notation should be used.
+For this purposes, this theme supports the use of $\rm\LaTeX$ expressions embedded in Markdown or HTML content.
 These will be interpreted and rendered in the browser by the [MathJax](https://www.mathjax.org/) JavaScript library.

 ## Block